GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Results and Discussion

+Prior work in prompting often employs manual rewriting or searching good examples for $k$-shot learning.
+Since these approaches are also gradient-free, we provide a comparison with \algoname{} below.

+{\paragraph{Manual Rewriting.} Closest to our setting, \citet{mishra2021reframing} provide five broad guidelines for writing instructional prompts that improve task performance.
+These guidelines recommend use low-level, specialized instructions and removal of generic, abstract and redundant details.
+As the final rewritten instructions are not available for most tasks, we perform the rewriting process ourselves (described in detail in Appendix~\ref{app:prompt}).}

-We use a simple but effective algorithm for Examples-Only search.
-At each step in the search, we randomly sample $k$ input examples \emph{from the score set} and then compute the model performance on the \textit{remaining} points in the score set.
-The search runs until a max number of iterations is reached, then the set of examples with the best performance is returned and evaluated on the test set.
+\paragraph{Example Search.} We use a simple but effective algorithm that allows us to fairly compare against \algoname{}.
+At each step, we form a prompt by randomly sampling $k$ examples \emph{from the score set} and then compute the model performance on the \textit{remaining} points.
+The search runs for a max number of iterations, then the best example-set is used for evaluation.
 Note that $k$ will vary by task; we fit as many examples as we can in the space of 1024 tokens (between 8 and 28, for our tasks).
-Two design choices let us control the data and compute used by Example-Only search and \algoname{} to be the same.\footnote{Note that the financial cost of Examples-Only search is considerably higher than \algoname.
-Instructions are typically much shorter than the 1024 tokens worth of examples, and therefore model queries with Instruction-Only prompts cost lesser than Examples-Only prompts in the OpenAI API.} First, since we sample examples from the score set, we use the same amount of data for Example-Only search as \algoname{}, and we use the same score sets for each.
-Second, we can simply score proposed example-sets until we reach the same maximum number of model queries as performed in \algoname.
+We use the same score set for example search as \algoname{}.
+Further, the number of iterations is set such we use the same maximum number of model queries as \algoname{}.\footnote{The financial cost of Examples-Only search is considerably higher than \algoname.
+Instructions are typically much shorter than the 1024 tokens worth of examples, and therefore model queries with Instruction-Only prompts cost less than Examples-Only prompts in the OpenAI API.} We note that relative to our example search, one could find a different example-set for each test instance~\cite{liu2021makes}, use a genetic algorithm~\cite{kumar-talukdar-2021-reordering}, or alternate search heuristics~\cite{lu2021fantastically}.